-At the UvA I currently teach in the Political Science Bachelor and Master programmes and in the Social Science Research Master.
+At the UvA I am Program Director of the Social Science Research Master.
+In addition I teach in the Political Science Bachelor and Master programmes.
 My teaching focusses on qualitative research methods and on the politics around social policy.
 I also chair the Examinations Board for the UvA Research Master Programmes in Social Sciences, International Development Studies and Urban Studies.
 You can read more about my teaching here.

 I obtained my PhD in Social and Political Sciences at the European University Institute in Florence, where I wrote a dissertation the role of migrant care workers in different European welfare regimes.
 Subsequently, I worked as researcher at the University of Bremen and at the Vrije Universiteit Amsterdam, where I was affiliated with the research projects ‘Migration Law as a Family Matter‘ and ‘TransJudFare‘.